Thermal printer vs laser printer: What's the difference?

-There are quite a few differences between these two popular types of printers.
+There are quite a few differences between a thermal printer and a laser printer.
 Let’s start with the way they operate:

 - Thermal printers are simple—they use special thermal paper that changes color when heat is applied.
 As it’s fed through the printer, a thermal print head heats the paper precisely to create the desired letters, numbers, barcodes and other images as desired.